philippeluickx/cookiecutter-django/README.rst

 Powered by Cookiecutter_, Cookiecutter Django is a framework for jumpstarting production-ready Django projects quickly.

+This is a fork adding support for AWS Multicontainer Elastic Beanstalk service.

 * Documentation: https://cookiecutter-django.readthedocs.io/en/latest/
 * See Troubleshooting_ for common errors and obstacles